basnijholt/nijho.lt/content/post/gemini-3-pro-first-impressions/index.md

 When I asked *why* it merged it, it instantly force-pushed to `main` again!

 ![Gemini force pushing to main](force-push-again.png)

-### Proofreading this post

-I also asked Gemini to proofread this very blog post.
-It made some suggestions—some I liked, others I didn't, so I reverted the ones I didn't want.
-But in every single subsequent iteration, it would forcefully re-apply its rejected changes, adding emojis I had removed or rewriting sentences I had explicitly restored.

 ### Artifacts and existential crises